Trump charged by Justice Department for efforts to overturn his 2020 presidential election loss

-Donald Trump was charged Tuesday in a Justice Department investigation into his efforts to overturn the results of the 2020 presidential election in the run-up to the violent riot by his supporters at the U.S. Capitol.
+WASHINGTON (AP) — Donald Trump was indicted on felony charges Tuesday for working to overturn the results of the 2020 presidential election in the run-up to the violent riot by his supporters at the U.S. Capitol, as the Justice Department moved to hold him accountable for his efforts to block the peaceful transfer of power.

-The charges include conspiracy to defraud the United States government and witness tampering.
+The four-count indictment reveals new details about a dark chapter in modern American history, detailing handwritten notes from former Vice President Mike Pence about Trump's relentless goading as well as how Trump sought to exploit the violence of the Jan.
+6, 2021 riot to remain in office.

+Even in a year of rapid-succession legal reckonings for Trump, Tuesday’s criminal case, with charges including conspiring to defraud the United States government that he once led, was especially stunning in its allegations that a former president assaulted the underpinnings of democracy in a frantic but ultimately failed effort to cling to power.

 The indictment, the third criminal case brought against the former president as he seeks to reclaim the White House in 2024, follows a long-running federal investigation into schemes by Trump and his allies to subvert the peaceful transfer of power and keep him in office despite a decisive loss to Joe Biden.

-Even in a year of rapid-succession legal reckonings for Trump, Tuesday's criminal case was especially stunning in its allegations that a former president assaulted the underpinnings of democracy in a frantic and ultimately failed effort to cling to power.

-Trump is due in court on Thursday before U.S. District Judge Tanya Chutkan.
+Trump is due in court Thursday before U.S. District Judge Tanya Chutkan.

 The criminal case comes while Trump leads the field of Republicans vying to capture their party's presidential nomination.
 It is sure to be dismissed by the former president and his supporters — and even some of his rivals — as just another politically motivated prosecution.
 Yet the charges stem from one of the most serious threats to American democracy in modern history.